Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I always carry a bottle of water to drink in my van.
 I save the 'sippy tops' from water bottles and put them on the bottles of flavored water that I like.
-This makes driving safer, as there have been no spills or dribbles if I hit a bump.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.